kaltinril/NameToUUID/README.md

 The output is stored in a file named whitelist.json, and can be dropped into the new 1.7.9 and 1.8 Minecraft Servers.

-USE ARE YOUR OWN RISK
+USE AT YOUR OWN RISK
 NO WARRANTIES